A new lower bound for deterministic pop-stack-sorting: Preliminaries

-If two adjacent elements are in reverse order, but not part of a decreasing run of length three, we will say that $\Pop$ will {\it switch} them.
-If three elements are in a decreasing run of length three, then we will say that $\Pop$ will cause them to ${\it pivot}$, where the middle of the three elements is the center of the pivot. \\
+We say that $\Pop$ causes two elements to {\it switch} if they are in reverse order but not part of a decreasing run of length three.
+We say that $\Pop$ causes three elements to {\it pivot} if they are in a decreasing run of length three, where the outermost elements both move and the middle of the three elements holds its position.
+We call the middle element of a pivot the {\it center} of the pivot.
+If an element is in the interior of an increasing run, or at the start of an increasing run in position $1$, or the end of an increasing run in position $n$, it has the same position after $\Pop$ is applied, and we say that the element {\it stops}. \\

-In any given sort after the first, an element can do one of six things: it can switch left, switch right, pivot left, pivot right, be the center of a pivot, or be in the interior of an increasing run. \\
+In any given iteration after the first, there are four ways to move: switch left, switch right, pivot left, pivot right, and two ways to hold position: be the center of a pivot, or stop. \\